Freehold DWI Roadside Testing Lawyers

 - Slurred speech or other impairments

-- Admitting to using drugs or alcohol before crossing checkpoint
+- The driver admitting to using drugs or alcohol

 If you were pulled over, you want an attorney involved as soon as possible.
 Remember that you have the right to remain silent throughout the process.
 You also have the right to refuse field sobriety tests.
 You are required to submit to any chemical testing, including Breathalyzer or urine testing, but can leave if you are not arrested.